TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 Now as the first request is completely dispatched the user has a list of all Blog-Posts displayed in the browser.
 Now the user clicks on a single Blog-Post and gets the complete blog post.
 In addition the user can add a comment to this post.
-With the help of Figure 2-6 we wan't to understand how the comment is stored.
+With the help of Figure 2-6 we want to understand how the comment is stored.

 When submitting the comment form the user creates a new request (1) containing the according controller and action.
 In our example the controller is